 Love never gives up, never loses faith.

-When a foster mom is willing to face the unending visits to the courtroom advocating for a child who is not her own, yet she treats him as such while he’s in her care.
+When a foster mom is willing to face the frequent visits to the courtroom advocating for a child who is not her own, yet she treats him as such while he’s in her care.
 She spends evenings pouring over homework that seems impossible to her child and is steadfast until it is mastered.
 Remaining on her knees, praying for that prodigal child, and believing that one day they will find their way home.
 “I think in a lot of ways unconditional love is a myth.
 My mom’s the only reason I know it’s a real thing.”
 Conor Oberst

 Is always hopeful, and endures through every circumstance.